 Our small size, Salem's welcoming environment and the Northwest's accepting culture allow students to feel at home, make friends and build connections.

 At the Law School

 From the moment you're admitted to Willamette University College of Law, we help you connect with your future classmates and mentors.
-Each in-coming class has a Facebook page where law students are invited to share questions, ask for ideas and find roommates.
-Early in the term we host TGIT -- Thank Goodness It's Thursday -- a fun gathering with food and beverages where law faculty, students and staff turn off their computers, silence there phones and spend some time relaxing together.
+Each incoming class has a Facebook page where law students are invited to share questions, ask for ideas and find roommates.
+Early in the term we host TGIT — Thank Goodness It's Thursday — a fun gathering with food and beverages where law faculty, students and staff turn off their computers, silence their phones and spend some time relaxing together.

 Research and study is major component of life in law school and at Willamette there are ample locations for students to find quiet yet pleasant surroundings.
 The recently-remodeled law library features plenty of windows, study carrels and comfortable chairs.
 Rick's Cafe, on the first floor of the law school, can be at times a lively place to socialize, or a quiet place to read.
 And when the weather is nice, many students choose to sit beside the Mill Stream that winds through campus.